2i2c-org/infrastructure/docs/custom-image.md

 There are a few options to help make this easier.

-1. [repo2docker](https://repo2docker.readthedocs.io) to build your image.
+1. Use [repo2docker](https://repo2docker.readthedocs.io) to build your image.
 2. Use a [pangeo curated docker image](https://github.com/pangeo-data/pangeo-docker-images/).
    They have an 'onbuild' variant of their images that lets you easily customize them.